Understanding the Cisco NEXUS Dashboard Platform

-Finally, Network Insights 5.1 (NI 5.1) offers many data ingestions sources of telemetry such as Syslog, RIB and FIB tables, and streaming telemetry.
-It then ingests these datasets and extracts the metadata, and correlates against a database updated from Cisco.
+Finally, Network Insights 5.1 (NI 5.1) pulls data from many data sources such as Syslog, RIB and FIB tables, and streaming telemetry.
+It then ingests these datasets, extracts the metadata, and correlates against a database updated from Cisco.
 This telemetry and correlation of the metadata NI will derive insights and suggest remediation actions for finding root cause analysis and predictive failure.

 Some of the use cases for NI are MTTR, OPEX savings, availability and uptime, preventative measures, bug notices of the software and hardware versions, and PSIRT notices.
 These are all derived from a daily updated database from Cisco.
 For high security or air-gapped networks, proxies and other methods are available to provide an updated database.